-In 2009, NIH scientists published the paper “Natural Killer Cell Counts Are Not Different between Patients with Post-Lyme Disease Syndrome and Controls.”
+The Canadian study above referenced a 2009 study by NIH scientists entitled “Natural Killer Cell Counts Are Not Different between Patients with Post-Lyme Disease Syndrome and Controls.”
 The scientists compared three groups of patients: 9 patients with post-Lyme disease syndrome (PLDS), 12 patients who recovered from Lyme disease, and 9 healthy volunteers.
 The results were definitive:

 We conclude that the numbers of NK cells do not differ between patients with PLDS, individuals who have recovered from Lyme disease, and healthy volunteers and that the number of CD57+ non-T (CD3−) cells is not helpful in evaluation or management of these patients.

-Online groups, many with the word “Lyme” in their names, have spread false and misleading information about well-established testing for Lyme disease.
+Online groups, many with the word “Lyme” in their names, have deceptively promoted CD57 testing as valid for Lyme disease while spreading false and misleading information about well-established testing.

-Established testing is accurate when used correctly.
+Established testing is useful, but it must be used correctly.
 According to the CDC:

 - Patients who have had Lyme disease for longer than 4-6 weeks, especially those with later stages of illness involving the brain or the joints, will almost always test positive.